DIFFER: Decomposing Individual Reward for Fair Experience Replay in Multi-Agent Reinforcement Learning: Introduction

-Recently, value factorization methods \cite{koller1999computing}, which are based on centralized training and decentralized execution (CTDE) paradigm \cite{oliehoek2008optimal,kraemer2016multi}, have achieved state-of-the-art performance on challenging cooperative multi-agent tasks \cite{gronauer2022multi,oroojlooy2022review}.
-More specifically, for each agent, the individual value network models individual Q-value with the input of local trajectory \cite{hausknecht2015deep} and last action, and chooses an action according to the state-action values by $\epsilon$-greedy strategy.
-Then these individual Q-values are integrated as the global state-action value by a mixing network.
-In the execution phase, the agent determines its action based on the individual Q-value, thus realizing decentralized execution.
-In the training phase, TD-error is calculated following Q-Learning with team reward and global state-action value.
-The parameters of the individual value network and mixing network are optimized by minimizing the TD-error.
-The existing value factorization methods employ experience replay to improve data utilization.
-Experience replay stores the historical transition data and enables algorithms to reuse them for the update of current policy.
+In recent years, value factorization methods \cite{koller1999computing} have emerged as leading approaches for addressing cooperative multi-agent tasks \cite{gronauer2022multi,oroojlooy2022review}.
+These methods are rooted in the centralized training and decentralized execution (CTDE) paradigm \cite{oliehoek2008optimal,kraemer2016multi}.
+Specifically, each agent's network models the individual action-value using the agent's local action-observation history \cite{hausknecht2015deep} and the last action.
+These individual action-values are then integrated into a global state-action value through a mixing network.
+The parameters of both the agent networks and the mixing network are optimized by minimizing the team TD-error.
+To enhance data utilization, value factorization methods commonly employ experience replay.
+Here, \textbf{experience} represents the atomic unit of interaction in RL, $i.e.$, a tuple of (observation, action, next observation, reward) \cite{schaul2016prioritized}.
+In traditional MARL experience replay algorithms, the replay buffer stores team experiences and allows algorithms to reuse them for updating the current network, which encompasses both the agent networks and the mixing network.